agude/agude.github.io/_books/the_state_of_the_art.md

 ### The State of the Art
 {% include book_rating.html rating=3 %}

-The largest part of the book, <span class="book-title">The State of the Art</span> is a novella featuring Diziet Sma and the drone Skaffen-Amtiskaw from {% include book_link.html title="Use of Weapons" %} as they visit Earth in 1977 and have to decide whether to contact it or not.
+The largest part of the book, <cite class="book-title">The State of the Art</cite> is a novella featuring Diziet Sma and the drone Skaffen-Amtiskaw from {% include book_link.html title="Use of Weapons" %} as they visit Earth in 1977 and have to decide whether to contact it or not.

-<span class="book-title">The State of the Art</span> once again raises the
+<cite class="book-title">The State of the Art</cite> once again raises the
 question---as was asked in {% include book_link.html title="Consider Phlebas"
 %}, {% include book_link.html title="The Player of Games" %}, and {% include
 book_link.html title="Use of Weapons" %}---of whether the Culture's